 The transition towards net-zero emissions is driving a need for more demand side flexibility to support the integration of intermittent renewables and improve utilisation of electricity networks.
 Existing approaches to flexibility, such as ripple relays and peak period pricing, are crucial to system security and help manage cost to customers.
 Orion is also exploring new approaches, such as flexibility services and innovating distribution pricing.

-We are actively working with customers and stakeholders across the energy sector through a range of initiatives, both strategic and practical.
-Specific projects include our Lincoln flexibility trial to defer capital investment through flexibility services and Resi-flex, which aims to encourage residential flexibility by stimulating innovative customer offerings, such as smart tariffs.
+We are actively collaborating with customers and stakeholders across the energy sector through a range of initiatives, both strategic and practical.